-TPCONF_aqms specifies the list of AQM/queuing techniques.
+6) Selection of bottleneck AQM and buffer sizes: TP-CONF_aqms specifies the list of AQM/queuing techniques.
 This is completely dependent on the router OS.
 Linux supports 'fifo' (mapped to 'pfifo'), 'pfifo', 'bfifo', 'fq_codel', 'codel', 'pie', 'red' etc. (refer to the tc man page for the full list).
 FreeBSD support only 'fifo' and 'red'.
 Default on Linux and FreeBSD are FIFOs (with size in packets).
 The following shows an example:

-'''

-TPCONF_aqms = [ 'pfifo', 'fq_codel', 'pie' ]
+TPCONF_aqms = ['pfifo', 'fq_codel', 'pie']

-'''